Bakhah/python_motiontracker/README.md

-# Utilisation

-Lancer motion_detector

-'c' pour calibrer la frame de référence
-'q' pour quitter
+# Simple Motion tracker with cv2 and Python

+'c' to calibrate, 'q' to exit.